 The fact that you have connected your speakers doesn’t mean that the receiver knows the speakers.
 You will need to run an auto-setup using an included microphone.

 To configure your home theater, start the Settings menu.
 Go to the section that allows you to set your speakers to Small, Large, or None.
 Set any speakers that can handle frequencies all the way down to 20Hz to Large.
 Set None for any unused speakers.
 The Small setting is preferred for all speakers (regardless of their size) that can’t play down to 20Hz.
 This setting ensures that the speakers work more efficiently.
 All speakers set to Small do not waste energy trying to play back signals they can’t.
 The subwoofer, for instance, does what it knows best – playing down low.

 You can also use an SLP meter to optimize the sound through distance and levels settings for your speakers.
 Distance (or Delay) settings let your home theater system understand the signals needed to simulate the space in your room.
 They ensure that surround speakers that are further away than your main speakers receive the right audio at the correct time so that the resultant audio is cohesive.

 You are now done with the home theater receiver set up.
+Its time to get your streaming services set up, visit here to get info on all the streaming services you want.
 If every connection is done right, nothing should stop you from experiencing major improvements in the delivery of your home entertainment system.
 Please take note of the crucial tips for preparing for the AV receiver set up process.
 Have all the right lengths of high-quality connection cables, a wire cutter/stripper, and detailed manuals of all audio equipment that need to be connected to the receiver.
 Also take your time to label your cables.
 There’s nothing as frustrating as looking for the end of a wire entangled in a bunch of unlabeled wires and connection cables.